 - Access to expertise: SPAC sponsors are normally led by experienced management teams who can offer business insights and networks to leverage;

-Preparing for a successful SPAC
+Preparing for successful SPACs in Singapore

 A SPAC is created with the sole purpose of acquiring an operating business.
 It is also considered to be an alternative way of seeking a listing for a company.